galaktor/raph.es/content/cv.md

 Innovative multiplayer game designed for play without graphics.
 Cutting-edge haptic feedback controls and three-dimensional audio.
 Developed pro bono in cooperation with academia for use at local institute for blind and visually impaired players.
 Custom C/C++ game engine with basic graphics (for development purposes).
 Integration of industry standard technology to power 3d audio, collision detection and P2P networking.

-* Initiated project and devised concept, schedule
+* Initiated project and organized until completion
-*
+* Point of contact for university, customers, sponsors
+* Conducted UX labs to tune gameplay for target audience
+* Designed and implemented collision detection engine and level editor
+* Represented project at several occasions, conferences

 {{% anc dms %}}
-### Premium document management system
+## Premium document management system
+as **C# Software Developer**

 Market-leading data-centric ERP document management system for lawyers and accountants with over 30,000 users.
 Microsoft stack with TFS integration and SQL Server for storage.
+Client design based on Microsoft *Compsite UI Application Block* (CAB).

+* Port legacy C++/Win32 app to .NET stack
+* Integrate functionality from sibling products
+* Improve database query speeds
+* Develop various tools for crash analysis and automated migration of customer data
+* Advisor on subject of UI design and UX
-Introduced automated unit test integration to the team.
+* Championed automated unit testing

 {{% anc web %}}
-### various web
+## Freelance software developer
+Various projects ranging from web development (static, dynamic, CMS) to highly specialized software, i.e. reverse-engineering of proprietery database schemas for migration into other, vendor-specific formats.

+* Liase with customers
+* Gather and document requirements
+* Design and present solutions, schedule
+* Implement, test and deliver projects to deadlines
+* Full ownership and project risk management

 # Personal pursuits
 ## wireless retro gamepad